Last updated: Tuesday 15 October 2024

 Project stages

-The roof replacement is Stage 1 of a wider proposed restoration programme.
-Stage 2 will include restoring the external render of building and window joinery.
-Funding for Stage 2 of the heritage restoration project was approved in late April 2023.
-The roof restoration is expected to take two years.
+The roof replacement is Stage One of a wider proposed restoration programme.
+Stage Two includes restoring the external render of building and window joinery, while Stage Three focuses on replacing the existing lighting on the Gallery’s heritage building.

 The considerable age of the slate tiles on the roof and natural deterioration over time has meant the loose and slipping tiles no longer protect the roof structure underneath, and they have become a health and safety hazard.
 Temporary mitigation has included a catch-fence along the roofline.